Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

+Wilcoxon signed ranks tests are conducted on the results of each of the two DepAD algorithms, i.e., FBED-CART-PS and FBED-CART-Sum, pairwise with each of the nine benchmark methods.
+The alternative hypothesis is that a DepAD algorithm is better than the comparison method.
+The $p$-values are shown in Table \ref{tbl:p value}, where * indicates that the $p$-value is less than 0.05.

-As shown in Figure \ref{fig:ben_roc}, in terms of ROC AUC, the two DepAD methods outperform all the benchmark methods except wkNN.
+According to Figure \ref{fig:ben_roc} and Table \ref{tbl:p value}, the two DepAD algorithms are significantly better than all benchmark methods except for wkNN and iForest in terms of ROC AUC .
 With wkNN, the results are similar.
-In terms of AP, as shown in Figure \ref{fig:ben_ap}, the DepAD methods have similar performance as wkNN, slightly better performance than iForest, ALSO and COMBN, and better performance than the other benchmark methods.

-Wilcoxon rank-sum tests are conducted to the results of each of the two DepAD methods pairwise each of the nine benchmark methods.
-The alternative hypothesis is that the DepAD method is better than the comparison method, and the $p$-values are shown in Table \ref{tbl:p value}, where * indicates $p$-values less than 0.05.

-From Table \ref{tbl:p value}, in terms of ROC AUC, the two DepAD methods are significantly better than all benchmark methods except for wkNN and iForest.
-With respect to AP, the two DepAD methods yield significantly better results than all benchmark methods except for wKNN, iForest and COMBN.
-In summary, the two DepAD methods outperform most of the benchmark methods, including both proximity-based methods and existing dependency-based methods.
+With iForest, the $p$-values are very close to 0.05.
+In terms of AP, the two DepAD algorithms yield significantly better results than all benchmark methods except for wKNN, iForest and COMBN, as shown in Figure \ref{fig:ben_ap} and Table \ref{tbl:p value}.
+With wkNN, the $p$-value is around 0.5, which shows a similar performance.
+The $p$-values with iForest and COMBN are close to 0.05.
+Furthermore, the two DepAD methods significantly outperform ALSO, and this is attributed to the inclusion of the relevant variable selection.
+In summary, the two DepAD algorithms outperform most of the benchmark methods, including both proximity-based methods and existing dependency-based methods.

+\paragraph{\textbf{A Further Analysis of DepAD Algorithms and wkNN Performance}} As FBED-CART-PS and FBED-CART-Sum show similar results as wkNN, in this section, we explain the performance difference between DepAD algorithms and wkNN.
+The following analysis is conducted with both FBED-CART-PS and FBED-CART-Sum, and the results are very similar.
+We only present the analysis based on FBED-CART-PS in the paper to save space.

+The 32 datasets are divided into two groups: low-dimensional and high-dimensional datasets.
+To achieve this, we used the median dimension of the datasets, which was 31.
+Datasets with 31 or fewer variables were categorized into the low-dimensional group, while datasets with more than 31 variables were placed in the high-dimensional group.
+As a result, both groups contained an equal number of datasets, ensuring the comparability of the $ p $-values.
+Subsequently, we conducted Wilcoxon signed-ranks tests on the experimental results (ROC AUC and AP) of the two groups, respectively.

+As demonstrated in Table \ref{tbl:p_depad_wknn}, the $ p $-values of the high-dimensional group were consistently lower than the $ p $-values of the low-dimensional group, for both ROC AUC and AP.
+These findings suggest that FBED-CART-PS may possess advantages when applied to higher-dimensional datasets.